History of parliamentary procedure: Origins

-Demeter's Manual traces the origins of parliamentary law, by which is meant orderly deliberation and action by an assembly of persons or a body of citizens, to c.
+Demeter's Manual traces the origins of modern parliamentary law, by which is meant orderly deliberation and action by an assembly of persons or a body of citizens, to c.
 750 BC in Greece.
-It was during that era that the idea of self-government, with the right to deliberate in assembly and to speak and vote on public questions, was conceived.
+Their concept of self-government, with the right to deliberate in assembly and to speak and vote on public questions, is a crucial ancestor to modern conceptions of deliberative governance.
 The Greeks instituted the Athenian agora, equivalent to the American town meeting, consisting of the whole body of male citizens above eighteen years of age, which met forty times each year on the Acropolis.
 Any citizen could address the meeting from the Bema and vote on questions before the assembly.

 Circa 450 BC, the Romans adopted the concept of self-government and expanded it with the institution of the Roman Forum, where Roman orators addressed the General Assembly from the Rostra and the people afterward voted on pending questions.